 A simple, but overlooked feature is that it can show you how many 3rd party tracking codes are working on the website.
 This one is also important for SEO, as lots of tracking codes mean lots of HTTP request hence slower webpage load - a killer feature for showing your client how many tags are actively used in the website, and what potential risks (security, page speed, privacy) it might bring along when you continue to use these many 3rd party tracking scripts.

 Tools and Extensions Are Starters, Not Your Finish Line

 As the digital market matures, a lot of free and paid tools became available to us.

 These tools are just simple task helpers.
 You can integrate these extensions in your workflow, but remember; they are only just starters.
 They give you directions, but not the answers.
 Your overall auditing framework should require more thinking and insights - more than just these tools can show.

 • Did I miss an important extension?
-Comment below so that we can get to know (and test) even more great alternatives.
+Talk to us, so that we can get to know (and test) even more great alternatives.